What is Repsol Vetting?

 This process applies to vessels regulated by the SIRE and EBIS programs, cargo ships, and tugs.

-The Vetting assessment starts with a request from any Commercial department within Repsol Group and is regulated by the Repsol Vetting Process and Marine Safety Criteria document, which can be downloaded below.
+The vetting assessment starts with a request from one of the Repsol business units, and it's regulated by the Repsol Vetting Process and Marine Safety Criteria document, which can be downloaded below.

-Vetting inquiries: firstname.lastname@example.org
+Vetting matters: email@example.com

-Operator meetings and TMSA inquiries email@example.com
+Operator meetings and TMSA matters: firstname.lastname@example.org

-The vessel inspection will begin once commercial interest has been requested by Repsol companies or business units.
-The inspection will be carried out in accordance with the OVVP (Offshore Vessel Vetting Process), which can be downloaded below.
+The assessment of the vessel will begin once requested by a Repsol company or business unit.
+The assessment will be carried out in accordance with the OVVP (Offshore Vessel Vetting Process), which can be downloaded below.

 If you need a vessel to be screened by Vetting, it must have an OVPQ available that has been updated within the last 30 days.
 You may fill it out on the OCIMF-OVID website.